oSoc19/RoadReport/README.md

 * The API sometimes doesn't give the expected result (like in Brussel, Brussel won't get filled in in the city field)
 * Address screen needs to be redesigned, UX problems
 * Add a screen where you can add multiple pictures, also from your library
 * Code needs to get refactored.
-This code was written to be fast, so there where no custom components used, etc.
+This code needed to written fast, so there where no custom components used, etc.

 # Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.